kongware/ftor/README.md

 ## Tuples

 Javascripts doesn't support tuples, because `Array`s can contain various types (e.g. `[1, "a", true]`.
-However, Javascript supports a tuple like syntax to allow multi argument functions. ftor acknowledges this fact by introducing a church encoded tuple type, i.e. a type with higher order functions as interface:
+However, Javascript supports a tuple like syntax to allow multi argument functions. ftor acknowledges this fact by introducing a church encoded, immutable tuple type, i.e. a type with higher order functions as an interface:

 ```Javascript
 const Pair = (x, y) => f => f(x, y);